YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A payment problem can happen for ordinary reasons.
 A bank fraud block, a card authorization problem, a transfer delay, an ATM access problem, a currency conversion problem, or an identity check can all interrupt payment.
 This should be prepared before travel, not solved under pressure while you are tired, hungry, or waiting for surgery.

 Before travel, ask your bank how your payment methods work abroad and keep a backup route if the clinic accepts more than one method.
 Confirm card limits, daily transfer limits, international fraud alerts, and whether your phone can receive verification messages while you are in Turkey.
 If a transfer is delayed, the clinic should explain whether the procedure can continue or whether surgery must wait until the money arrives.
-If cash becomes the backup, keep the money secure and avoid sending money to an account or person you do not understand.

 A failed payment method should not become a reason to accept a weaker medical plan.
 Do not send money to a personal account, use an unclear payment link, or agree to a different graft plan only because the original payment route became stressful.
 The payment problem should be solved clearly, and the surgical plan should remain medically justified.

 On payment day, keep your own notes and saved messages about the amount, currency, payment method, final graft plan, consent process, and clinic communication.
 Ask for a receipt, invoice, transfer confirmation, or written payment acknowledgement that matches the clinic or payment recipient you were told about.
 If the graft number changes after examination, make sure you understand the reason and the final plan before surgery begins.
-If the package includes hotel, transfer, medication, shampoo, PRP, or follow up, ask what is included and excluded before you commit.
+If the package includes hotel, transfer, medication, shampoo, PRP, washing support, or follow up, ask what is included and excluded before you commit.

 Your own notes and saved communication protect the decision.
 They help you remember what was discussed and help the clinic understand what you were told.
 If you later need review because the result is delayed, the donor area looks weak, or the graft count is disputed, the saved records to review before refund or repair help separate the financial complaint from the medical repair decision.